vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 fail (since the *action* never ran).

 > [!TIP]
-> It should be obvious to those working with build systems but was not
+> It might be obvious to those working with build systems but was not
 > to me.
 And that is the notion of `gen-time` vs `build-time`, which in
 > hind sight is like doh! kind of realization.
 During `gen-time`, *gn*
 > generates the necessary build files, and during `build-time` *ninja*